 To the best of our knowledge, our study provides the first analytical results on the dynamic system-optimal traffic flow pattern and the corresponding tolling scheme in a network with multiple bottlenecks along each route.
 Although Kuwahara (1990) and Arnott et al. (1993) performed a network-specific equilibrium queuing analysis considering tandem bottlenecks, their studies focused on dynamic user equilibrium traffic flow patterns with no congestion pricing, and employed substantially different techniques from ours.

 Moreover, our analysis reveals that the system-optimal traffic flow pattern in the studied corridor network exhibits some interesting topological characteristics that lead to a graphical solution procedure.
 With this procedure, we can design a tolling scheme that charges time-dependent tolls on a subset of on- and off-ramps to realize the system-optimal dynamic traffic flow pattern.

-The rest of the paper is organized as follows: the next section lays out the problem and describes the notations used throughout the paper.
+The rest of the paper is organized as follows.
+The next section lays out the problem and describes the notations used throughout the paper.
 Section 3 constructs the optimality conditions, based on which the basic features of the optimal traffic and toll patterns are identified.
 These features lead to the development of a graphical solution procedure for obtaining the optimal traffic and toll patterns in Section 4.
 Finally, Section 5 concludes the paper with a summary of key findings and their implications to congestion pricing in practice.

-2. The morning commute problem in a corridor with multiple bottlenecks
+2 The morning commute problem in a corridor with multiple bottlenecks

 We consider a corridor network consisting of a freeway with n on-ramps, m off-ramps, a single destination at the end of the freeway, and a surface street grid directly connecting each on-ramp (here we assume trips originated from the tail node of an on-ramp link) and each off-ramp to the destination (CBD) (Fig. 1).
-For the purpose of exposition, both on-ramps and off-ramps are arranged in an ascending order starting from the one closest to the destination, and the freeway link incident to the destination is regarded as a special off-ramp, and indexed as 1.
+For the purpose of exposition, both onramps and off-ramps are arranged in an ascending order starting from the one closest to the destination, and the freeway link incident to the destination is regarded as a special off-ramp, and indexed as 1.
 A bottleneck with capacity c_1 is located on the freeway just before reaching the destination.
-The capacity of other off-ramps j = 2, ..., m are assumed to be c_j , respectively.
-The capacity of on-ramps i = 1, ..., n are assumed to be s_i , respectively.
+The capacity of other off-ramps $j=2,\ldots,m$ are assumed to be c_i , respectively.
+The capacity of on-ramps $i = 1, \ldots, n$ are assumed to be s_i , respectively.
 It is also assumed the surface streets have sufficient capacity so that traffic experiences no congestion on them.
 Without loss of generality, the sum of the capacities of any subset of the on-ramps is assumed to not equal the sum of capacities of any subset of the off-ramps.
 Evidently, in practice ramp capacities can always be perturbed slightly to meet this requirement.
-The travel time from on-ramp i taking the surface street to the destination is denoted as D_i , and the travel time form off-ramp j taking the surface street to the destination is denoted as D_i , and the travel time on a surface street connecting a ramp closer to the destination.
-Compared to the travel times spent on surface streets, the travel times spent on the freeway from the destination.
+The travel time from on-ramp i taking the surface street to the destination is denoted as D_i , and the travel time from off-ramp j taking the surface street to the destination is denoted as T_j .
+In accord with the network topology, the travel time on a surface street connecting a ramp closer to the destination is assumed to be shorter than the travel time on a surface street connecting a ramp farther away from the destination.
+Compared to the travel times spent on surface streets, the travel times spent on the freeway mainline is assumed to be negligible.3